Support > Twitter API > Twitter API v2

 New and more detailed data objects

-• Mentioned accounts in Tweets
+• Mentioned accounts in Posts

-• Quoted and replied-to Tweets
+• Quoted and replied-to Posts

-• Places tagged to Tweet
+• Places tagged to Post

-• Media attached to Tweets
+• Media attached to Posts

-• The pinned-Tweet for an account
+• The pinned-Post for an account

 Academic Research Specialized Academic Research Program for researchers grants free access to full-archive search and other v2 endpoints released to date.
-It also includes a significantly higher monthly Tweet cap, and enhanced features and functionality to get more precise and complete data for analyzing the public conversation.
+It also includes a significantly higher monthly Posts cap, and enhanced features and functionality to get more precise and complete data for analyzing the public conversation.

 In addition to the above features, we’ve also released the following functionality: